Beginner's Guide

 iii) Freemium WordPress Themes

-Not just and premium, there’s one more very popular category for themes ‘freemium’.
+Further, there’s one more very popular category for themes, ‘freemium‘.
 The freemium themes are those which are available in both free and premium versions.
 They usually offer basic features in the free version and ask users to buy the premium version for advanced features.

 The Freemium model of theme business is mostly common among theme developers who submit themes at the WordPress.org theme directory.
 You can see that most of the popular free themes listed there have paid versions on their company sites.

-For example, Astra is a highly popular free theme by Brainstorm Force available at WordPress.org theme repository.
-But the company also sells the paid versions of the theme from its website called ‘astra.com’.
+For example, Kadence is a popular free theme available at the WordPress.org theme repository.
+But the company also sells the paid versions of the theme from its website ‘kadencewp.com’.

 – Astra WordPress Theme (Astra.com)